Service & Leadership Conference

 All Key Club members must stay at the official convention hotel in accordance with Key Club International policy.

 Key Club members in the Georgia District are encouraged to run for a district board position for the 2019-2020 year.
 Lieutenant Governor positions are available and elections will be held at each division’s rally.
 Three executive office positions will be elected at the conference.
 Learn more about elections.

 Rooming / Shared Rooms

-No cancellations will be accepted after February 1, 2017.
-Substitutions of the same gender will be accepted through February 20, 2017.
+No cancellations will be accepted after February 1, 2019.
+Substitutions of the same gender will be accepted through February 15, 2019.
 The club/school is ultimately responsible for payment, even if a member registers on their own.
-An invoice will be sent to the club/school for any registrations that are not cancelled by the deadline, even if those registered do not attend the convention.
+An invoice will be sent to the club/school for any registrations that are not cancelled by the deadline, even if those registered do not attend the conference.

 What to Pack